-In line with the NPPF and Gloucester City Council - Council Plan, the Gloucester City Digital Strategy (draft), the SEP for Gloucestershire 2.0, and the Gfirst LEP Gloucestershire LIS (draft), the proposals will provide world-class connections and access to opportunity for all in this cell area, as well as providing world-class digital infrastructure which provides the platform for the Lower Tuffley area to embrace emerging technologies and societal changes.
+In line with the NPPF, the proposals will provide world-class connections and access to opportunity for all in this cell area, as well as providing world-class digital infrastructure which provides the platform for the east Waterfoot area to embrace emerging technologies and societal changes.
 5G infrastructure is fundamental to enable digital technologies to function.
 The proposals will ensure that any Three customer in this cell area will be able to access resilient, seamless connectivity at a speed they need anywhere at any time.
 Without the more basic technology solutions such as 5G, smart-region solutions and value-added outcomes will struggle to be brought to fruition.

 Without this new site, the operator's customers would continue to experience an increase in numbers of dropped calls and buffering unable to access the internet on their handheld devices.
-They would also not be able to access the 5G network, a demand which is increasing rapidly as customers update their handheld devices to ones that are 5G compatible.
-If the 5G network is not available then the customers' would not be able to utilise these handheld devices for the purposes in which they were purchased.
+They would also not be able to access the 5G network, a demand which is increasing rapidly as users update their handheld devices to ones that are 5G compatible.
+If the 5G network is not available, then users would not be able to utilise these handheld devices for the purposes in which they were purchased.
 This would be contrary to the aspirations of Central Government which aspires to everyone having access to the superfast highway network wherever they are, and that the majority of the population have access to a 5G service by 2027.

-In accordance with the NPPF the proposed installation will help improve the area's economic prosperity, strengthen the urban economy's by supporting local businesses to start, grow, adapt and diversify.
+In accordance with the NPPF the proposed installation will help improve the area's economic prosperity, strengthen the (sub)urban economy's by supporting local businesses to start, grow, adapt and diversify.
 It will support a better environment for today and tomorrow by reducing the need to travel and in turn minimise carbon emissions.
-This is in accordance with Gloucester City Council - Council Plan, the Gloucester City Digital Strategy (draft), the SEP for Gloucestershire 2.0, and the Gfirst LEP Gloucestershire LIS (draft).
-The radio base station will support the delivery of healthcare provision and accessibility by enabling people greater access to online services, NHS appointment reminders, reminders to take medicines, make appointments etc. As well as assisting hospital outpatient appointments and emergency consultations carried out remotely via video link, connected ambulances, live streaming of CCTV footage etc. This is also in highlighted within the Gloucester City Council - Council Plan, the Gloucester City Digital Strategy (draft), the SEP for Gloucestershire 2.0, and the Gfirst LEP Gloucestershire LIS (draft). which expands on the significant economic gains which are possible if the region can deploy the best infrastructure for digital connectivity.
+The radio base station will support the delivery of healthcare provision and accessibility by enabling people greater access to online services, NHS appointment reminders, reminders to take medicines, make appointments etc. As well as assisting hospital outpatient appointments and emergency consultations carried out remotely via video link, connected ambulances, live streaming of CCTV footage etc.